Alzarath/Booru-Cogs/README.md

 ## Description

-This repository will be used to host image board-related cogs.
-They're used to fetch and display images.
+This repository was used to host image board-related cogs.
+They were used to fetch and display images.
+These cogs were for Red V2 and may or may not still work there.
+They do not work for V3 and are no longer maintained.
+The repository remains for historical purposes.

 ## Installation

-To install these cogs, make sure Red-DiscordBot is up-to-date and add the repository.
+To install these cogs, make sure Red-DiscordBot is running V2 and add the repository.

 ```